Where E-Commerce Goes to Scale

 Location & Logistics

-The Region currently has close to 5,000 logistics establishments, including other high-growth e-commerce brands like Hims, Dollar Shave Club, Carvana, Zulily, Barkbox, Huckberry and Gwynnie Bee.
+The Region currently has close to 5,000 logistics establishments, including other high-growth e-commerce brands like Hims, Dollar Shave Club, Carvana, Zulily, Barkbox, and Huckberry.
 But what does that mean for new businesses looking to venture into the area and tap into the Region’s for e-commerce fulfillment?
 Is it tapped out or is there room to run?

 Multiple real estate firms like Xebec have noticed the growing need for distribution centers and warehouse hubs, and they have been building new facilities on spec.
 Cushman and Wakefield said that 5.8 million square feet of industrial space opened in the area in the first part of 2020, and another 8.8 million are currently under construction.

 Keeping product moving (with room for more) is a multimodal logistics hub in the Region that includes an ultra-modern interstate highway system, third-party logistics companies, multiple rail terminals and a top 10 Foreign Trade Zone (FTZ) at Rickenbacker International Airport, allowing e-commerce businesses lower costs through reduced, deferred or eliminated customs duties.

 Kyle Dennis,VP of Supply Chain Development, Big Lots

 With more than 90,000 existing workers in transportation and logistics occupations, the Columbus Region has become an optimal location for warehouse and distribution operations.
 Many of the local universities and colleges offer supply chain and logistics management training, and Roadmasters Drivers School opened a new training facility to help with the growing demand for truck drivers.